There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Picnic Salad Jars

 Individual salad containers are a great way to serve salad at a picnic.
-If you want to be hip and have suitable carrying arrangments, mason jars are great for this purpose.
+If you want to be hip and have suitable carrying arrangements, mason jars are great for picnic salads.

-However, we recommend investing in some plastic Mason Jars as the traditional glass jar is heavy and tend to shatter.
+However, I recommend investing in some plastic Mason Jars as the traditional glass jar is heavy and tends to shatter.
 Plastic food storage containers are also fine for this purpose.

-Some people like to put the dressing at the bottom which should, in theory, stay at the bottom separated by the grains, proteins and chunkier veg.
-But as we know, with a moveable feast, things don’t always stay upright, so I like to add the dressings when you are ready to serve.
+Some people like to put the dressing at the bottom, which should, in theory, stay at the bottom, separated by the grains, proteins, and chunkier veg.
+But as we know, things don’t always stay upright with a moveable feast, so I like to add the dressings when you are ready to serve.

 Salad jars, like the non-breakable salad jar above, come with an inbuilt dressing container which solves the problem of transporting salad dressings.